Performance Golf Training 1: Driver Accuracy Training part 1

 Here’s a brief recap of the High Performance improvement process:

-Establish a baseline performance level and set goals.
+Step One: Establish a baseline performance level and set goals.

 Step Two: Analyze the stats from the round to determine your top one or two priorities and your baseline starting point.